giovanapiazza/AgroDT/README.md

 The main objectives of this repository are:

-- Standardized Mapping
-  Provide an intuitive tool for mapping field protocols to standardized AAS properties.

-- Multi-Asset Support
-  Support configuration creation for multiple agricultural assets (UAVs, crops, machinery).

-- Traceability
-  Ensure persistence and versioning of mapping projects performed by users.

-- Documentation
-  Document translation procedures and integration between data and communication layers.

-- Ecosystem Integration
-  Ensure interoperability with other repositories in the AgroDT ecosystem.
+- To provide a centralized graphical environment for translator configuration
+- To simplify protocol-to-AAS mapping creation
+- To support multiple agricultural asset types and communication protocols
+- To enable reusable and versionable translator configurations
+- To improve interoperability across AgroDT repositories
+- To provide operational tooling for Digital Twin integration workflows
+- To abstract low-level protocol complexity from end users

 ---